ovh/docs/pages/web/hosting/ovhconfig_modify_system_runtime/guide.en-sg.md

 #### Step 1: Access the Web Hosting plan’s configuration management.

 First of all, log in to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/sg/&ovhSubsidiary=sg), click `Hosting plans`{.action}, then select the Web Hosting plan concerned.
 Click on the `General information`{.action} tab.
-Next, click on the three dots, then, `Modify configuration`{.action}.
+Next and to the right of `Global PHP version`{.action}, click on the three dots, then, `Modify configuration`{.action}.

 ![hostingconfiguration](images/change-hosting-configuration-step1.png){.thumbnail}

 > [!primary]
 > If the `Modify configuration`{.action} button is greyed out, it may be because of an ongoing **global PHP version** verification.
 If this is the case, a blue wheel will appear next to the version, indicating that a verification is in progress.
 Wait a few minutes for the `Modify configuration`{.action} button to become accessible again.
+>
+> If the `Global PHP version`{.action} option does not appear in your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/sg/&ovhSubsidiary=sg), check that a "**.ovhconfig**" file does exist in the FTP root of your OVHcloud shared hosting plan by referring to our guide on [configuring the ".ovhconfig" file](https://docs.ovh.com/sg/en/hosting/configuring-file-ovhconfig/).
 >

 #### Step 2: Check your Web Hosting plan’s configuration.